Jung as a Boundary Protocol: Non-Retroactive Accountability When Meaning Is Committed

 When Ghost Drift manifests, the AI’s responses exhibit the following features:

-Chapter 4: Computational Structure: Individuation via Boundary Packets
+Chapter 4: Computational Structure: Individuation via Boundary Fixation

 4.1 Difference Between "Refinement" and "Accountability Shift"